richardlam4391/IBM-Data-Analyst-Professional-Certificate/Data Visualization and Dashboards with Excel and Cognos/README.md

 ├── AU_Sentiment.xlsx                                                 # Excel file of the course project
 ├── CarSalesByModelEnd.xlsx                                           # Excel file of the course project
-├── Sale and Dashboard Services Tableau.pdf                           # pdf file of the course project ├── Sales(2).png                                                      # png file of the course project ├── Service (2).png                                                   # png file of the course project ├── cust_loyalty_table.xlsx                                           # Excel file of the course project ├── cust_table.xlsx                                                   # Excel file of the course project └── README.md                                                         # Whole project documentation and courseworks
+├── Sale and Dashboard Services Tableau.pdf                           # pdf file of the course project ├── Sales(2).png                                                      # image file of the course project ├── Service (2).png                                                   # image file of the course project ├── cust_loyalty_table.xlsx                                           # Excel file of the course project ├── cust_table.xlsx                                                   # Excel file of the course project └── README.md                                                         # Whole project documentation and courseworks